 What Are the Principles of Community?

-"We recognize that each of us has an obligation to the community of which we have chosen to be a part.
-We will strive to build a true community of spirit and purpose based on mutual respect and caring." -- Principles of Community
+"We recognize that each of us has an obligation to the UC Davis community of which we have chosen to be a part.
+We will strive to build and maintain a culture and climate based on mutual respect and caring." -- Principles of Community

 UC Davis is a diverse community composed of individuals having many perspectives and abilities, of many faiths, cultures, ethnicities, races and orientations.
 We come from a multitude of backgrounds and experiences, with distinct needs and goals.
 We recognize that to create an inclusive and intellectually vibrant community, we must understand and value both our individual differences and our common ground.
 The UC Davis Principles of Community embody this commitment and the ideals to which we aspire.

 A wide spectrum of campus constituents worked together over 18 months to write the Principles of Community.
 Contributors included:

 - Staff Assembly of the UC Davis Medical Center

 At the time, there was a national interest in developing community values statements.
 Departments and colleges at other universities wrote similar statements, but UC Davis was the first to implement a campuswide policy.
 The authors intended to make a strong statement about UC Davis' community values.
 They incorporated regard for freedom of expression, mutual respect and equal treatment in the document.